pcprinz/loxer/documentation/index.md

 The following sections describe the use of Loxer in detail.
 Further information can be found in the [API Reference][api].

 # 1. Initialization - [`Loxer.init()`][loxer.init]
 In order to be able to use Loxer, it must first be initialized.
 To do this, the method `Loxer.init(options?: LoxerOptions)` must be called once.
 Loxer can be configured with [`LoxerOptions`][loxerOptions] during initialization.
-For the simple initialization, the optional options can also be left out.
+For the simple initialization, the options can also be left out.

 ###### Simple initialization
 ```typescript